Arrow Energy’s $10 billion Surat Gas Project – has the go-ahead to generate up to 1000 jobs.

 The Queensland Government has granted approval for 14 petroleum leases between Dalby and Wandoan that will bring an extra 5000 petajoules of gas to market over 27 years – including 240 petajoules per annum during peak production from 2026.

-The Surat Gas Project will create up to 800 construction jobs and 200 ongoing operational jobs, as well as millions of dollars in business opportunities for local suppliers.
+The Surat Gas Project will create up to 800 construction jobs and 200 ongoing operational jobs, as well as millions of dollars in business opportunities

 Currently scheduled to be operational in 2020, the project will produce gas for LNG for export and for domestic users.